-Nicole resides in Salem with her husband (Justin) her dog (Henri) and her cat (Isabella).
-An avid animal lover since childhood, Nicole decided to leave the corporate world in 2014 to pursue a career in the animal field.
-Now as Dingo’s GM and bookkeeper, her passion for animals coupled with her fastidious attention make her an invaluable resource!
+Nicole resides in Salem with her husband (Justin) her dogs (Henri and Wiley) and her cat (Isabella).
+An avid animal lover since childhood, Nicole decided to leave the corporate world in 2013 to pursue a career in the animal field.
+Now as Dingo’s GM and bookkeeper, her passion for animals coupled with her fastidious attention to detail make her an invaluable resource!

 To reach her directly email her at: firstname.lastname@example.org or call/text: 978-473-3075.

 Brandy, a Beverly resident, has been working at Dingo’s Daycare since January of 2014.
 A keen photographer, Brandy is responsible for almost all of the photos seen pictured in our social media accounts.
 In addition to working at Dingo’s and snapping photos of our pups, she also boards and walks dogs in the Greater Beverly area.

 Karen, an innately compassionate retired small business owner, is our daily “bus monitor” insuring all the dogs we pick-up are happy and safe in transit to the daycare.
 In addition to her daily role on the bus, Karen also walks and boards dogs in the Beverly area where she lives with her husband.

 Matt was born and raised in Danvers and has loved dogs since before he can remember (as evidenced by his volunteer work at the Northeast Animal Shelter from 2009 through 2011).
 He graduated from Lasell College in May of 2014 with a Bachelor’s Degree in Communications.
 In addition to working at Dingo’s, he also works for 98.5 The Sports Hub and WBNW 1120 AM Money Matters Radio, both in Boston.